The Ultimate Guide to Pet Aquamation: An Eco-Friendly Pet Cremation Alternative

 When a body (human or pets) is laid to rest in the earth’s soil during a natural burial, nature takes its course and begins to slowly decompose the remains.
 Just like any other organic entity, the body of the pet returns to the earth without harming the environment.
-When pet owners opt to use alkaline hydrolysis as an eco-friendly pet cremation alternative, the method combines gentle water flow, temperature, and alkalinity to accelerate the natural breakdown of organic materials.
+When pet owners opt to use aquamation as an eco-friendly pet cremation alternative, the method combines gentle water flow, temperature, and alkalinity to accelerate the natural breakdown of organic materials.

 What Are the Benefits of Pet Aquamation?